audiopixel/pixelmixer/README.md

 A Clip is simply a shader wrapped in a object with additional timing, scaling, and input controls.
 Wrapping a shader in a clip allows us to play it back at any size and at any animation speed.

-A Pod is a way to group and mix clips to be blended and positioned as one.
+A Pod is a way to group and mix Clips to be blended and positioned as one.
 Pods can then be mixed into other pods.
 Pods can also be represented many times over in many places.
-An example of this could be to take one shader and display it in two different places, perhaps with the second instance mirrored or scaled.
+An example of this could be to take one Clip/Shader and display it in two different places, perhaps with the second instance mirrored or scaled.

-Once a shader has been loaded into a clip, it can be positioned with a pod, and then mixed into the main mix inside a Channel.
+Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix inside a Channel.

-**node**: A single light unit or RGB pixel.
+**Node**: A single light unit or RGB pixel.
 Usually represented as a particle on screen, but can be represented in many ways.

-**port**: A group of Nodes.
+**Port**: A group of Nodes.
 May also contain protocol and address data.

-**channel**: Main source of color and values (like dmx) to be assigned to nodes.
+**Channel**: Main source of color and values (like dmx) to be assigned to nodes.
 Channels hold pods, which may also hold clips.

+**Shader**: A opengl glsl fragment shader that runs directly on the gpu.

+**Clip**: A clip is a shader harnessed in a playable form.
+Clips can play shaders back at different speeds and different positions.

+**Clipfx**: A type of clip that does not blend, instead it analyses incoming values and outputs a new one.

+**Postfx**: A type of channel that takes the entire main mix and routes it through a set of clipfxs.

+**Previz**: Render a to-be-displayed channel to preview on screen, while still outputting the main channel mix unaffected.

-**pod**: A group of clips that are to be positioned together, combined, and blended as one.
+**Pod**: A group of clips that are to be positioned together, combined, and blended as one.

-**position-unit**: Defined coordinates that a pod can choose to populate into.
+**Position-unit**: Defined coordinates that a pod can choose to populate into.
 Pod's can render to any number of position units to allow advanced mapping.

-**clip**: A clip is a shader harnessed in a playable form.
-Clips can play shaders back at different speeds and different positions.

-**clipfx**: A type of clip that does not blend, instead it analyses incoming values and outputs a new one.

-**postfx**: A type of channel that takes the entire main mix and routes it through a set of clipfxs.

-**previz**: Render a to-be-displayed channel to preview on screen, while still outputting the main channel mix unaffected.

-**shader**: A opengl glsl fragment shader that runs directly on the gpu.

 ---